Tech-at-DU/d3-tutorial/11-Areas/readme.md

 In this section, we will make a new graph and follow all of the steps we used in the previous graph for review and make a few changes along the way.

+This time you will be making an area chart.
+Better read up on those to understand when they would be best used: https://www.data-to-viz.com/graph/area.html

 ## The Data

 The dataset for this example will be the `Weather Data in India from 1901 to 2017.csv`.
 This dataset contains the mean temperature for each month of the years for the years 1901 to 2017.